wyrabin/Reqres-API-Test-Katalon/README.md

     ```
    git clone https://github.com/wyrabin/Reqres-API-Test-Katalon.git
     ```
-2. Open the repository / project with Katalon Studio
+2. Open the repository / project with Katalon
 3. Go Test Explorer -> Test Suites -> ReqresAPITestSuite.
 Press Ctrl + Shift + A

 ## ⛏️ Built Using <a name = "built_using"></a>